 Another study shows that evening primrose for the treatment of atopic eczema is considered safe.
 The researchers of this study mention a recently-discovered cause of eczema.
 It’s a defect in an enzyme.
 The enzyme is responsible for the conversion of linoleic acid to gamma linolenic acid (GLA).
 GLA is an essential fatty acid.

 If you’re not consuming enough GLA, you could be vulnerable to an eczema outbreak.
 You need to get GLA from foods or supplements.
 Unfortunately, GLA is hard to obtain in the diet alone.

-When you apply evening primrose oil externally (topically), it can help reduce eczema discomfort and heal the rash.
+When you apply evening primrose externally (topically), it can help reduce discomfort and heal the rash.
 It’s also beneficial for other skin conditions, such as psoriasis.

-This research demonstrates evening primrose oil significantly reduces the overall severity of eczema.
-For example, a big decrease of itching and scaling.
+This research demonstrates evening primrose significantly reduces the overall severity of the condition (less itching and scaling).
 Furthermore, the research says topical application of evening primrose oil normalizes skin barrier function.

 In a clinical study, the oil of chamomile helps heal eczema.
 A cream containing chamomile, concludes the researchers, is more superior than hydrocortisone cream.

 Another name for witch hazel is hamamelis leaf.
 Hamamelis contains tannins.
 Tannins are antioxidants that help fight disease.
 This study says creams containing witch hazel extract are effective in treating atopic eczema in children and other eczemas.

 Marshmallows aren’t just for roasting around a campfire.
 The root of marshmallow (Althaeae radix) has strong anti-inflammatory properties.
 This makes it effective for fighting eczema, says this research.